roura356a/csk/intl.en-US/User Guide for Genomics Service/AGS workflow/Sample workflow templates.md

                └-○ tails
 ```

 In the first round of running the template to flip the coin, the coin lands on heads and the coin is no longer flipped.
-In the second round of flipping the coin, the coin lands on tails three times before it lands on heads.
+In the second round, the coin lands on tails three times before it lands on heads.
 Then, the coin is no longer flipped.

 ## Exit handlers